 Our LLB Law course is a qualifying law degree.
-That means it’s recognised by the Solicitors Regulation Authority and the Bar Council as the first step on your journey to becoming a qualified solicitor or barrister.
+That means it’s recognised by the Solicitors Regulation Authority and the Bar Standards Board as the first step on your journey to becoming a qualified solicitor or barrister.

 Our tutors will also help you to find work experience that’s suited to your interests.
 Our location means that London, and all the opportunities it offers, is within easy reach.
 You’ll also benefit from our small classes, supportive and experience tutors, and valuable networking opportunities.

 There are field trips included in the course and I have sat in real time court cases and also participated in a mock bail application in the local magistrates court.
 This has also included visiting the Royal Courts and Supreme Court in London.
 There are networking opportunities available through frequent visits from high profile speakers and organisations.Theo Mukamuri Law

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.

 For everything you need to know about applying, check out our Application Guide.
 You can find useful information for each stage of your application journey – from before you even apply to what to do if you receive an offer, and everything in between.